 Telugu is one of the classical languages of India.
 It is a language of the Dravidian family and is primarily used in Andhra Pradesh, Telangana and Yanam, an administrative division of Pondicherry.
 It has a rich tradition of literary works including poetry, drama, novels and short stories.
-The Indian Constitution recognises it as one of the 22 official languages of India and it is also included in the IAS optional subjects list.
+The Indian Constitution recognises it as one of the 22 official languages of India and it is also included in the UPSC Mains optional subjects list.

 The syllabus for Telugu includes concepts such as the evolution of the language, the effects of various factors and other languages in the development of Telugu, its grammar, dialects and processes used in translation into the language.
 It also includes the history of literature, various schools of writing and genres in which literature is available.
 Along with these concepts, major works by prominent Telugu authors are part of the syllabus.

 UPSC awards a maximum of 500 marks for an optional subject.
 There are two papers carrying 250 marks each.
-Find below the Telugu optional syllabus:

-Telugu Optional Paper I Syllabus:
+UPSC Telugu Literature Optional Paper I Syllabus:

-UPSC Telugu Optional Paper II Syllabus:
+UPSC Telugu Literature Optional Paper II Syllabus:

 Telugu optional syllabus differs from other literature optionals due to its focus on various literary problems of the language in addition to literary criticism of specific works.
 Study material for the syllabus is easy to find in universities across South India.
-It is highly advisable to read all the texts mentioned in the syllabus focussing on texts included for Paper II.
+It is highly advisable to read all the texts mentioned in the syllabus focussing on texts included for Paper-II.

 You can also check the articles relevant to UPSC IAS exam preparation in the table below: